yale-nova/weave/experiments/ReprodcutionReadme.md

 ### Rerun Instructions (You can also check the data without rerunning --recommended--)

-To rerun the experiments and reproduce the SGX overhead plots for the Enron dataset:
+To rerun the experiments and reproduce the SGX overhead plots for the Yellow Taxi dataset:

 1. **Start the cluster in SGX mode** on `weave-master`: